 Now they are all dead, and that’s about the sum-total of what I’ve “known” as a combination of fact and legend about my grandmother.

-I’ve seen some photos over the years, too, which tell us something important, but we each decide for ourselves what that something is, which may or may not relate to the real person we’re looking at and her or his real life on this planet, now ended.
+I’ve seen some photos over the years, too, which tell us something important, but we each decide for ourselves what that something is, which may or may not relate to the real person we’re looking at and her or his real life on this planet.

 The good news of “progress” entwines with the bad: Google, the NSA, Amazon, Facebook, and their brethren are not only recording every word, movement, and thought on the planet.
 They’re also moving rapidly backward in time attempting to capture every moment that has unfolded since the Big Bang, which no doubt, one way or the other, Google technicians will soon prove or disprove, and then we’ll all get to decide whether or not we want to click Like about it on Facebook.